 This is where DevOps comes into the picture.
 Through improving the synergy between the development and operation departments of businesses, companies can help developers understand what problems are being faced, and create easier ways to debug blocks of code through the various DevOps tools.

 On the other hand, operation teams can focus on their work, while still making sure that the needs of developers are handled as they come up.
-Which, in turn, helps create a continuous workflow, ensuring fast deployment, and efficient patch updates to remove any bugs.
+This, in turn, helps create a continuous workflow, ensuring fast deployment, and efficient patch updates to remove any bugs.

-So, now that we understand why Cloud and DevOps work like a tight-knit team, it’s time to get into the nitty gritty of why it is a good idea to get your DevOps team to work through the Cloud.
+So, now that we understand why Cloud and DevOps work like a tight-knit team, it’s time to get into the nitty-gritty of why it is a good idea to get your DevOps team to work through the Cloud.

 4 Benefits of DevOps In the Cloud

 1) Easy Automation